-Welsh Onion Cake is a traditional family favourite that is prepared with a few simple ingredients - potatoes, onions, cheese, and seasonings.
-It is a very versatile recipe as its easy to prepare as vegan and plant-based, and its also ideal for gluten-free diets, as well as no-oil diets as we have included easy tasty swaps.
-Welsh Onion Cake is just good family home-cooking and is deliciously budget-friendly.
-It can easily be the main for a festive occasion, as well as a side dish, or a mid-week meal.
+Welsh Onion Cake is a traditional family favourite that is prepared with a few simple ingredients: potatoes, onions, cheese, and seasonings.
+It's a very versatile recipe as its easy to prepare as vegan and plant-based, and it's also ideal for gluten-free diets as we have included easy substitution ideas.

-A Welsh Onion Cake is a a good example of Welsh Country Cooking at its best - simple budget-friendly wholesome ingredients cooked to tasty homely perfection.
-The potatoes are butter soft, creamy, and crisp, and the onions are sweet, carnalized and juicy, and the cheese is well...nice and cheesy!
+A Welsh Onion Cake is a a good example of Welsh Country Cooking at its best as it is prepared with simple budget-friendly wholesome ingredients.
+The potatoes are butter-soft, creamy, and crisp on top, and the onions are sweet, caramelised and juicy.

 Jump to: